Lymphedema (PDQ®)–Health Professional Version

 Breast Cancer

 A systematic review found the prevalence of lymphedema to be 21.4% (14.9%–29.8%) in patients with breast cancer.[1]
 The incidence increased for up to 2 years after breast cancer diagnosis or surgery, and it was higher in women who underwent axillary lymph node dissection versus sentinel lymph node biopsy (19.9% vs. 5.6%).
 As a result, omission of axillary dissection in women with an involved sentinel lymph node is now an accepted practice.
 This practice is a result of a phase III randomized study (ACOSOG-Z0011) that showed no difference in overall survival in women who did not undergo a complete axillary dissection, compared with those who did.[2]
-Additional risk factors for lymphedema development included greater number of lymph nodes dissected, having a mastectomy, and being overweight or obese.[1,3] In a prospective study of neoadjuvant chemotherapy followed by axillary lymph node dissection (ACOSOG-Z1071), the incidence of lymphedema after a median follow-up of 3 years was 37.8% (95% confidence interval [CI], 33.1%–43.2%).
-Increasing BMI (hazard ratio [HR], 1.04; 95% CI, 1.01–1.06), duration of neoadjuvant chemotherapy (HR, 1.48; 95% CI, 1.01–2.17), number of lymph nodes removed, and number of involved lymph nodes were associated with lymphedema symptoms.[4]
+Additional risk factors for lymphedema development included greater number of lymph nodes dissected, having a mastectomy, and overweight or obesity.[1,3] In a prospective study of neoadjuvant chemotherapy followed by axillary lymph node dissection (ACOSOG-Z1071), the incidence of lymphedema after a median follow-up of 3 years was 37.8% (95% confidence interval [CI], 33.1%–43.2%).
+Increasing body mass index (BMI) (hazard ratio [HR], 1.04; 95% CI, 1.01–1.06), duration of neoadjuvant chemotherapy (HR, 1.48; 95% CI, 1.01–2.17), number of lymph nodes removed, and number of involved lymph nodes were associated with lymphedema symptoms.[4]

 Gynecological Cancers